-- 16. FSMA gives the FCA a statutory objective26 to reduce financial crime.
-In considering this objective, the FCA is required27 to have regard to the desirability of firms: - Being aware of the risk of their businesses being used in connection with the commission of financial crime; - Taking appropriate measures to prevent financial crime, facilitate its detection and monitor its incidence; - Devoting adequate resources to that prevention, detection and monitoring. - 17.
-Firms may only engage in a regulated activity28 in the UK if it is an authorised or exempt person.
-A person can become an authorised person as a result of: (a) being given a "permission" by the FCA under Part IV of FSMA (known as a "Part IV permission"); or (b) by qualifying for authorisation under FSMA itself.
+- 16. FSMA makes the prevention of financial crime integral to the discharge of the FCA's functions and fulfilment of its objectives.
+This means that the FCA is concerned that the firms it authorises and their senior management are aware of the risk of their businesses being used in connection with the commission of financial crime, and take appropriate measures to prevent financial crime, facilitate its detection and monitor its incidence. - 17.
+Firms may only engage in a regulated activity37 in the UK if it is an authorised or exempt person.
+A person can become an authorised person as a result of: (a) being given a "permission" by the FCA under Part 4A of FSMA (known as a "Part 4A permission"); or (b) by qualifying for authorisation under FSMA itself.
 As an example of the latter, an EEA firm establishing a branch in, or providing cross-border services into, the UK can qualify for authorisation under FSMA Schedule 3 and, as a result, be given a permission; although such firms are, generally, authorised by their home state regulator, they are regulated by the FCA in connection with the regulated activities carried on in the UK. - 18.
 A firm may only carry on regulated business in accordance with its permission.
-A firm with a Part IV permission may apply to the FCA to vary its permission, add or remove regulated
+A firm with a Part 4A permission may apply to the FCA to vary its permission, add or remove regulated activities, to limit these activities (for example, the types of client with or for whom the firm may carry on an activity) or to vary the requirements on the firm itself.
+Before giving or varying a Part 4A permission, the FCA must ensure that the person/firm will satisfy and continue to satisfy the threshold conditions in relation to all of the regulated activities for which he has or will have permission.
+If a firm is failing, or is likely to fail, to satisfy the threshold conditions, the FCA may vary or cancel a firm's permission.

-25 FSMA, s 402(1)(b)
+36 FSMA, s 402(1)(b)